muhiris/wgpt/README.md

 ![npm](https://img.shields.io/npm/v/wgpt) ![npm](https://img.shields.io/npm/dt/wgpt) ![NPM](https://img.shields.io/npm/l/wgpt)

-`wgpt` is an npm package that allows you to interact with an ChatGPT right from your terminal.
+`wgpt` is an npm package that allows you to interact with BardAI right from your terminal.
 With `wgpt`, you can easily send messages to the AI chat, get responses, and even perform rephrasing or add code snippets to your messages.
 It's a convenient tool for experimenting with AI and generating creative responses.

 ## Installation